uga-robotics/AutonomousHexacopter/README.md

 git checkout uga-dev
 ```

-We'll  be tracking changes to `px4_ros_com` on our fork's `uga-dev`, as we'll need to keep it as up to date as possible with the `PX4-Autopilot` submodule, and we'll likely only be changing the `uorb_rtps_message_ids.yaml` file anyways (generated from the python script in the PX4-Autopilot repo).
+We'll  be tracking changes to `px4_ros_com` and `PX4-Autopilot` on our fork's `uga-dev` branch, which will act as our master/main branch for the project, we'll likely only be changing the `uorb_rtps_message_ids.yaml` file (generated from the python script in the PX4-Autopilot repo).

 ## Installing Dependancies and Setup

+There are two ways, to setup a working environment for the project: Using our [Docker Container](https://github.com/uga-robotics/hexacopter-env) or using a native Linux installation.
+Either method will work as long as you follow the instructions carefully.

+### With Docker

+When using the [Docker Container](https://github.com/uga-robotics/hexacopter-env) all of the dependancies and setup are done for you.
+You just need to clone this repository to your machine (or in WSL) and hand the launch script a path to the workspace to get started.

+### On A Native, ROS2 Foxy Linux Installation
 Once you clone the repository, navigate to the `scripts` directory and run the `install_deps.sh` script like so:
 ```
 sudo ./install_deps.sh